 Initializing Google Assistant:

-On most Android devices, a simple “Ok, Google” or “Hey Google” is enough to wake the assistant.
-On the Google Assistant application on iOS, open the app, and alter the application settings to begin a voice search when you initialize it with “okay, Google.”
-All of this is only possible within the Google Assistant application.
-No plans are on to integrate Assistant into another AI digital AI.
+On most Android devices, a simple "Hey, Google" is enough to wake the assistant.
+On the Google Assistant application on iOS, open the app and alter the application settings to begin a voice search when you initialize it with "okay, Google."
+All of this is okay within the Google Assistant application.
+No plans are in place to integrate the assistant into another digital AI.

 Source - Google Assistant